 “I enjoyed the conference very much”

-– Uwe Thummel, PhD Candidate, VU University Amsterdam.
+– Uwe Thummel, PhD candidate, Erasmus University Rotterdam.

 “An a inspiring, diverse and interesting conference”